Taco Pasta Salad

 A strainer full of cooked pasta.

-Step 4: In a large bowl, whisk together the ranch dressing, sour cream, salsa, taco seasoning, and lime juice until well combined.
+Step 4: In a large bowl, whisk together the ranch dressing, sour cream, milk, salsa, taco seasoning, and lime juice until combined.
+Season to taste with additional taco seasoning, lime juice, salt, and pepper.

 A close-up shot of a bowl of taco pasta salad.